Students can become involved in a wide range of optional music activities while at St. Clare’s.

 We offer Private Music lessons in singing, piano, flute, clarinet, oboe, saxophone, trumpet, guitar, violin, cello, bass guitar, drum kit, trombone, baritone horn, euphonium and tuba.

-Please refer to Music Private Lessons Brochure 2018 which is downloadable from our College Links.
+Please refer to Music Private Lessions Brochure 2019 which is downloadable from our College Links.
+Fill out the form below or print the brochure and return it to the school.

 We encourage students to join our ensembles which include College Choir, A Capella Group, Chamber Choir, College Band, String Ensemble and Rock Group.